Polylux

 You can pass a function to it that turns the current ratio into some content.

-Some themes utilise this to display a little progress bar, for example.
+You might utilise this to display a little progress bar, for example:

 Sections

-In your theme, you can incorporate the following features from the utils
+In your presentation, you can incorporate the following features from the

 module:

-First, whenever a user wants to start a new section, you can call
+First, whenever you want to start a new section, you can call

 Based on that, you can then display what section the presenter is currently in by using: